Learn About Knee Replacement Procedures

 Osteoarthritis of the knee is one of the most common orthopaedic conditions and may be treated using a variety of nonsurgical treatment options.
 When osteoarthritis reaches severe stages or when nonsurgical treatment options does not provide you with pain relief, a Partial or Total Knee Replacement surgery may be recommended.
-The Fellowship Trained and Board Certified Knee Replacement Specialists at Olympia Orthopaedic Associates are experts in Knee Replacement Procedures and have helped thousands of patients return to an active and healthy lifestyle.
+The Fellowship Trained and Board Certified Surgeons at Olympia Orthopaedic Associates are experts in Joint Replacement Procedures and have helped thousands of patients return to an active and healthy lifestyle.

 About Knee Replacement Surgery

 Knee Replacement surgery is often performed on an inpatient basis.
 However, many patients may be candidates to have these procedures performed on an outpatient basis as part of Olympia Orthopaedic Associates innovative Outpatient Total Joint Replacement Program.

 During the procedure, the surgeon carefully removes osteoarthritic bone and damaged cartilage in the knee joint and replaces it with special components.
 These components include metal caps that are placed where the osteoarthritic bone has been removed from the femur and tibia (the bones that make up the knee joint).

 A medical grade polyethylene plastic spacer is placed between the bones of the knee and together with the metal cap and spacer recreate the normal function of a healthy knee joint.
 This also ensures that the caps are able to glide smoothly over the spacer and allow the knee to be stable and flexible.

 In the final stage of these procedures, advanced imaging and flexibility tests are used to ensure proper placement of the implants.